 - Contact information for loved ones and friends who ought to be alerted during an emergency

-Working with At-Home Care Company and our professional senior helpers in Des Moines or a nearby area is a great way to make sure the elderly will be well taken care of in the event of a natural disaster or other emergency.
+Working with At-Home Care Company is a great way to make sure the elderly will be well taken care of in the event of a natural disaster or other emergency.
 We’re prepared and proactive, with a plan in place for providing the care needed for seniors every day of the year, rain or shine, always keeping family members updated about any and all concerns at all times.

-Contact our home care senior helpers serving Des Moines and surrounding communities for further tips and resources, and to arrange for a complimentary consultation in the comfort of home.
-For additional details on how we can help the seniors you love stay healthy and secure, contact us any time at (515) 292-2650.
+Contact our care team for further tips and resources, and to arrange for a complimentary consultation in the comfort of home.
+For additional details on how we can help the seniors you love stay healthy and secure with professional senior care in Des Moines, IA and the surrounding communities, contact us any time at (515) 292-2650.